h2oai/h2o-3/h2o-docs/src/product/data-science/glm.rst

 Because only first-order methods are used in adjusting the model parameters, use Grid Search to choose the best combination of the ``obj-reg``, ``alpha``, and ``lambda`` parameters.

-In general, the loss function methods tend to generate better accuracies than the liklihood method.
+In general, the loss function methods tend to generate better accuracies than the likelihood method.
 In addition, the loss function method is faster as it does not deal with logistic functions - just linear functions when adjusting the model parameters.

 Pseudo-Logistic Regression (Quasibinomial Family)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^